by Paulina Bandy, Esq.

 2017- Reduced to two day exam

-The addition of Multi-States, and Performance Exams, caused new challenges for bar candidates including three areas to prepare for and new exam timing constraints.
+The addition of Multi-States, and the Performance Exam, caused new challenges for bar candidates including three areas to prepare for and new exam timing constraints.
 The Performance Exam tested Practical Skills for the first time on a bar exam.
 Prior to 1983, the test only focused on memorized law and its analysis.

 The addition of Professional Responsibility in 1975 and the official addition of the CA Code of Civil Procedure, CA Evidence Code, and the expansion of Corporations to Business Associations in 2007, should also be considered when searching for a relevant tutor.
 Having your tutor comfortable in these areas reflects on their ability to teach you.

 The grading method of "Scaling" was instituted in 1987.
 Your scaled score today does not directly compare with what a tutor scored in 1986.

 As a CA Bar Candidate in 2020, your exam instruction should be relevant to the demands of today's California Bar Exam.
 Getting proper help during the Covid-19 challenges should help you feel more secure in uneasy times.

 Paulina Bandy, Esq.